vcealicu/cryptocompare-contributions/README.md

 #### Trades and full orderbook data

 * Full tick by tick trade data (either per tick or combined in a single contribution, we require trades to be sent within 15 seconds of the actual transaction time)
-* Complete orderbook snapshots must be sent at least every 10 minutes with incremental updates being sent at least every 10 seconds (where there is an update to the orderbook) for each market
+* Orderbook snapshots must be sent at least every 10 minutes with incremental updates being sent at least every 10 seconds (where there is an update to the orderbook) for each market

 ### Example contributions flow
 Contributed messages should have contiguous incrementing sequence (and trade IDs for trade updates) with a rate not greater than the defined rate limit.